Skip to content

 10:50am – 11:00am BREAK BREAK

-11:00am – 11:20am Sampling results for WSDA’s Regional Groundwater Quality Monitoring Program Using Electrical Hydrogeology for Reduced Risk in Final Remedial Design
+11:00am – 11:20am Sampling results for WSDA’s Regional Groundwater Quality Monitoring Program Colloidal Silica Gels for Blocking Vertical Flow in Long-Screened Wells

 11:20am – 11:40am Integrating Field Testing, Groundwater Flow Modeling, and Nitrate Tracer Evidence to Inform Indirect Groundwater Recharge Design Wood Waste-Related Contamination at VCP Sites in Western Washington